-- spass: SPASS is a first-order resolution prover developed by Christoph Weidenbach et al. [20].
-To use SPASS, set the environment variable SPASS_HOME to the directory that contains the SPASS executable and SPASS_VERSION to the version number (e.g., "3.8ds"), or install the prebuilt SPASS package from https://isabelle.in.tum.de/components/.
-Sledgehammer requires version 3.8ds or above. - vampire: Vampire is a first-order resolution prover developed by Andrei Voronkov and his colleagues [14].
-To use Vampire, set the environment variable VAMPIRE_HOME to the directory that contains the vampire executable and VAMPIRE_VERSION to the version number (e.g., "4.2.2").
-Sledgehammer has been tested with versions 1.8 to 4.2.2 (in the post-2010 numbering scheme). - verit: veriT [6] is an SMT solver developed by David Déharbe, Pascal Fontaine, and their colleagues.
-It is specifically designed to produce detailed proofs for reconstruction in proof assistants.
-To use veriT, set the environment variable VERIT_SOLVER to the complete path of the executable, including the file name.
-Sledgehammer has been tested with version smtcomp2014. - z3: Z3 is an SMT solver developed at Microsoft Research [21].
-To use Z3, set the environment variable Z3_SOLVER to the complete path of the executable, including the file name.
-Sledgehammer has been tested with a pre-release version of 4.4.0. - z3_tptp: This version of Z3 pretends to be an ATP, exploiting Z3's support for the TPTP untyped and typed first-order formats (FOF and TFF0).
+- [14], with support for the TPTP typed higher-order syntax (TH0).
+To use Leo-III, set the environment variable LEO3_HOME to the directory that contains the leo3 executable. - satallax: Satallax is an automatic higher-order prover developed by Chad Brown et al. [6], with support for the TPTP typed higher-order syntax (TH0).
+To use Satallax, set the environment variable SATALLAX_HOME to the directory that contains the satallax executable. - spass: SPASS is a first-order resolution prover developed by Christoph Weidenbach et al. [16].
+To use SPASS, set the environment variable SPASS_HOME to the directory that contains the SPASS executable and SPASS_VERSION to the version number (e.g., "3.8ds"), or install the prebuilt SPASS package from https://isabelle.in.tum.de/components/. - vampire: Vampire is a first-order resolution prover developed by Andrei Voronkov and his colleagues [12].
+To use Vampire, set the environment variable VAMPIRE_HOME to the directory that contains the vampire executable and VAMPIRE_VERSION to the version number (e.g., "4.2.2"). - verit: veriT [5] is an SMT solver developed by David Déharbe, Pascal Fontaine, and their colleagues.
+It is designed to produce detailed proofs for reconstruction in proof assistants.
+To use veriT, set the environment variable ISABELLE_VERIT to the complete path of the executable, including the file name. - z3: Z3 is an SMT solver developed at Microsoft Research [8].
+To use Z3, set the environment variable Z3_SOLVER to the complete path of the executable, including the file name. - z3_tptp: This version of Z3 pretends to be an ATP, exploiting Z3's support for the TPTP typed first-order format (TF0).
 It is included for experimental purposes.
-It requires version 4.3.1 of Z3 or above.
-To use it, set the environment variable Z3_TPTP_HOME to the directory that contains the z3_tptp executable. - zipperposition: Zipperposition [8] is an experimental first-order resolution prover developed by Simon Cruane.
-To use Zipperposition, set the environment variable ZIPPERPOSITION_HOME to the directory that contains the zipperposition executable.
+To use it, set the environment variable Z3_TPTP_HOME to the directory that contains the z3_tptp executable. - zipperposition: Zipperposition [7] is a higher-order superposition prover developed by Simon Cruanes, Petar Vukmirović, and colleagues.
+To use Zipperposition, set the environment variable ZIPPERPOSITION_HOME to the directory that contains the zipperposition executable and ZIPPERPOSITION_VERSION to the version number (e.g., "2.0.1").